kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0291 Cargo operations in interstate air transportation.md

 ### §291.20   Applicability.

 The rules in this subpart apply to cargo operations in interstate air transportation performed by air carriers certificated under sections 41102 or 41103 of 49 U.S.C.
 Subtitle VII.
-Section 41103 carriers that operate passenger-only or combination aircraft under section 41102, part 298 of this chapter, or other Department authority, must comply with the rules in this subpart in connection with cargo operations in interstate air transportation, whether provided on all-cargo or combination aircraft, operated pursuant to this authority or otherwise.
+Section 41103 carriers that operate passenger-only or combination aircraft under section 41102, [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md|part 298 of this chapter]], or other Department authority, must comply with the rules in this subpart in connection with cargo operations in interstate air transportation, whether provided on all-cargo or combination aircraft, operated pursuant to this authority or otherwise.
 In case a carrier may operate a particular flight under either a section 41102 certificate or a section 41103 certificate, the flight is presumed to be operated under the carrier's section 41103 authority.

 \[60 FR 43526, Aug.
 22, 1995 as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15933, Apr.
 16, 2019\]

 ### §291.22   Aircraft accident liability insurance requirement.

-No air carrier shall operate all-cargo aircraft or provide all-cargo air transportation unless such carrier has and maintains in effect aircraft accident liability coverage that meets the requirements of part 205 of this chapter.
+No air carrier shall operate all-cargo aircraft or provide all-cargo air transportation unless such carrier has and maintains in effect aircraft accident liability coverage that meets the requirements of [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]].

 \[ER-1255, 46 FR 52583, Oct.
 27, 1981, as amended at 60 FR 43526, Aug.
 22, 1995\]